Last Updated on June 10, 2021 by Jim Ferri

 Countless travelers love Rome, and are lured to the city for myriad reasons.
 Some go because they are awed by Rome’s beautiful sights, others visit because of the city’s wonderful food, still others go in search of la dolce vita.
-Our writer went for the gelato….
+Our writer went in search of the gelato….

 Estimated reading time: 9 minutes